MonikaSData/Amazon_Vine_Analysis/README.md

  ![Resources/Five_Star_Reviews_Percentage](Resources/Five_Star_Reviews_Percentage.PNG)

- To support the statement above we should consider performing hypothesis testing using
+ To support the statement above we should consider performing hypothesis testing to find out whether there is significant difference between Vine reviews and non-Vine reviews.
+We could also test for correlation between "star rating" and "vine" variables and see whether they are positively or negatively correlated.